sbl-sdsc/mmtf-spark/docs/WindowInstallation.md

 mvn install
 ```

-If installation and testing are successful, you should see a message *Build Success*.
+If installation and testing are successful, a *Build Success* message will be printed.